Updated: Feb 2021

 And don't forget:

-You can also apply this idea to user videos and messages
+You can also apply this idea to user's videos and messages

-Starting with version 6.2.3, the RightBooth application data files are now saved in the user's local application data folder (in a sub folder \RightBooth6).
+The RightBooth application data files are saved in the user's local application data folder (in a sub folder \RightBooth7).
 This has been changed in order to prevent potential problems caused by Microsoft's User Account Control restrictions (UAC) on Windows 8.1 and Windows 10 when multiple user accounts are available on the computer.

 What are the RightBooth application data files?